Four held as police bust terror module in Punjab, arms seized

 The police also seized five AK-47 rifles, pistols, satellite phones and hand grenades.
 This is the biggest seizure of arms and ammunition in Punjab in a decade, Punjab director general of police Dinkar Gupta said.

-Taking cognisance of the seriousness of the matter, chief minister Amarinder Singh has decided to hand over the investigation to National Investigation Agency (NIA).
+Taking cognisance of the seriousness of the matter, chief minister Amarinder Singh has recommended that the case be taken over by the National Investigation Agency (NIA).

 Those arrested have been identified as Balwant Singh alias Baba alias Nihang, Akashdeep Singh alias Akash Randhawa, Harbhajan Singh and Balbir Singh.
 The arrests were made from Chola Sahib village in Tarn Taran.